Inventory, lb : 0

 Carlsbad avocados are available early spring through early summer.

 Avocados are botanically classified as a berry and scientifically known as Persea americana Mill.
 They belong to the Lauraceae, or laurel, family, along with the plants that produce edible cinnamon, camphor, sassafras, and the herb laurel, also known as bay leaf.
 The three main types of avocados are Mexican, West Indian, and Guatemalan, and included in these major categories are hundreds of varieties with different shapes, colors, and skin textures.
-The Carlsbad avocado is a Guatemalan type, and is r classified as Type A, based on the life cycle of its individual flowers.
+The Carlsbad avocado is a Guatemalan type, and is further classified as Type A, based on the life cycle of its individual flowers.
 The Carlsbad avocado is also described by The University of California’s South Coast Research & Extension Center as a “heritage” variety with historic significance.

 Avocados have a reputation as being high in fat, but the oil in avocados is high in monounsaturated fatty acids, which is relatively healthy and can actually help lower blood cholesterol levels.
 Avocados provide many essential nutrients, including fiber, potassium, Vitamin E, B-vitamins, and folic acid.
 They contain more protein than any other fruit, and are very low in cholesterol and sodium.
 Avocados are also known as a nutrient booster because they enable the body to absorb more fat-soluble nutrients.